Oracle-Efficient Smoothed Online Learning for Piecewise Continuous Decision Making: Related Work

 \paragraph{Follow the Perturbed Leader and Oracle-Efficient Online Learning} Follow the Perturbed Leader (FTPL) was first proposed and analyzed in \citet{kalai2005efficient} for the setting of linear losses.
 In that work, the authors introduced the Be-the-Leader lemma, decomposing regret into a perturbation term and a stability term, which remains the most popular way to prove regret bounds for such algorithms.
 Since then, the algorithmic framework has seen much popularity, with applications to multi-armed bandits \citep{abernethy2015fighting}, Reinforcement Learning \citep{daifollow}, and online structured learning \citep{Cohen2015following}, among others.
 Of greater relevance to this paper, are the works \citet{agarwal2019learning,suggala2020online}, which demonstrate that in the adversarial online learning setting, if the loss functions are Lipschitz, then FTPL with an exponential perturbation can attain optimal regret.
 In our \Cref{thm:lazyftplexponential}, we extend the approach of these two works beyond the Lipschitz case, using our new notion of complexity.
+Due to the memoryless property of the exponential distribution, it is one of the most popular perturbations used for analysis of FTPL instantiations \citep{kalai2005efficient,suggala2020online,agarwal2019learning}, although other distributions have been studied with different techniques \citep{abernethy2014online,abernethy2015fighting,li2017beyond,block2022smoothed,haghtalab2022oracle}.
+Our analysis heavily relies on this memoryless property and thus we restrict our focus to this instantiation, leaving as an interesting question for future work whether similar results can hold with more general perturbation distributions.

 Lower bounds for oracle-efficient online learning have proven substantially more difficult than upper bounds.
 In \citet{hazan2016computational}, the authors demonstrated an exponential gap in the statistical and computational complexities of achieving average regret at most $\epsilon$; similarly, the lower bounds of \citet{block2022smoothed,haghtalab2022oracle} are based on reductions to this result.
 On the other hand, this lower bound appears somewhat brittle, as it applies only to proper learning with a somewhat restricted notion of ERM oracle.
 While the oracle used in \citet{block2023smoothed} fits into this model, the oracle we assume, as well as that used in \citet{hazan2016computational,suggala2020online}, does not.
 For more discussion on this point, see \citet{hazan2016computational}.